 Nearly 20,000 words in.
 Apparently a book needs to be about 90,000.
 I’m on Chapter 11 to give it more meaning to people who don’t count words, writing about episode 2 of 7.
 Episode as in psychotic episode but I don’t actually like to use that word so I just shorten it to episode.

 Every 10,000 words, I send off my work to published novelist Elizabeth Diamond, for a critique.
 She’s brutally honest and usually right.
-She’s not actually brutal but it’s hard hearing what needs changing page after page with no mention of what I’ve done well, just a few complimentary words at the beginning to set me up for the fall.
+She’s not actually brutal but it’s difficult to hear what needs changing page after page with no mention of what I’ve done well, just a few complimentary words at the beginning are needed to set me up for the fall.